aurorixsaad01/aurorixsaad01/README.md

 ### Broader Interests

-1. Other fields of personal research
+Other fields of personal research:
-2. Stomata Inspired Self-Ventilating Wall — exploration of biomimetic, responsive systems for efficient environmental control
+1. Stomata Inspired Self-Ventilating Wall — exploration of biomimetic, responsive systems for efficient environmental control.
-3. Deep-time perspective: What we see, what we eat, what we breathe — it is possible that the foundations for balanced living emerged 1 lakh years ago
+2. Deep-time perspective fascinates me — the energy sustaining what we see, eat, and breathe today may have begun its journey nearly one lakh years ago before becoming part of the living systems around us.
+This interconnected flow between energy, environment, and life inspires my research curiosity.

 ---